 Key Takeaways

-• The UK’s Renewable Heat Incentive (RHI) is a government initiative that provides financial incentives for installing eligible renewable heating technologies, benefitting residents in England, Scotland, and Wales.
+• The UK’s Renewable Heat Incentive (RHI) was a government initiative that provided financial incentives for installing eligible renewable heating technologies, benefitting residents in England, Scotland, and Wales.

-• Domestic RHI is for private households, while non-domestic RHI is for public, commercial, or industrial purposes, with eligibility criteria and a step-by-step application process outlined in the article.
+• Domestic RHI was for private households, while non-domestic RHI was for public, commercial, or industrial purposes, with eligibility criteria and a step-by-step application process outlined in the article.

-• The scheme offers quarterly cash payments for seven years, with payment calculations based on heating demand, heating system efficiency, and government tariffs.
-This makes it a cost-effective way to transition to renewable energy and reduce heating bills.
+• The scheme offered quarterly cash payments for seven years, with payment calculations based on heating demand, heating system efficiency, and government tariffs.
+This made it a cost-effective way to transition to renewable energy and reduce heating bills

 Renewable Heat Incentive (RHI)?

-Launched by the Government of the UK in 2014, RHI is a scheme to encourage households, businesses and communities to install heating technology that harnesses renewable energy.
-According to this scheme, the beneficiaries would receive financial aid to switch to renewable energy options from the UK Government.
+Launched by the UK government in 2014, RHI was a scheme that encouraged households, businesses, and communities to install heating technology that harnessed renewable energy.
+According to this scheme, beneficiaries would receive financial aid from the UK government to switch to renewable energy options.

-There are two types of RHI- domestic and non-domestic.
+There were two types of RHI – domestic and non-domestic.

-• Domestic RHI is for private households catering to a single home.
+• Domestic RHI was for private households catering to a single home.

-• Non-domestic RHI is for public, commercial or industrial purposes.
+• Non-domestic RHI was for public, commercial, or industrial purposes.

-In this article, we will talk about the Domestic RHI in detail.
+In this article, we talked about the Domestic RHI in detail.

-Types of heating systems that are eligible for the domestic RHI scheme include:
+Types of heating systems that were eligible for the domestic RHI scheme included:

 • Ground source heat pumps